varshiniaru24/host-discovery-sdn/README.md

 ## Expected Output

-- POX terminal prints each host discovered with MAC, IP, Switch, Port and Time
+1. POX terminal prints each host discovered with MAC, IP, Switch, Port and Time
-- pingall shows 0% packet loss across all 4 hosts
+2. pingall shows 0% packet loss across all 4 hosts
-- All 4 hosts appear in the host database with incrementing count (1 → 2 → 3 → 4)
+3. All 4 hosts appear in the host database with incrementing count (1 → 2 → 3 → 4)
+4. Flow table shows dynamically installed entries after communication

 ---